svenschaefer/diff-journal/README.md

 - it can always be rebuilt from the journal
 - it may be snapshotted for performance or safety
-- it is never authoritative
+- it is **never authoritative**

+---

 ### Deterministic Replay & Rollback

-- replay = apply journal entries in order
+- replay = apply journal entries in strict order
 - rollback = replay up to a given sequence number
-- no undo logic, no heuristics
+- no undo logic, no heuristics, no best-effort behavior

+Failures are **fail-fast and explicit**.

+---

+## Design Principles

+`diff-journal` is built around the following principles:

+- **Correctness over performance**
+- **Auditability over convenience**
+- **Determinism over heuristics**
+- **Explicit behavior over hidden magic**

+All features preserve:

+- append-only semantics
+- deterministic replay
+- clear separation between journal and materialization

 ---